hashicorp/terraform-provider-aws/website/docs/r/iam_role.html.markdown

 ## Attributes Reference

-In addition to the arguments above, the following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

 * `arn` - Amazon Resource Name (ARN) specifying the role.
 * `create_date` - Creation date of the IAM role.